row5is/HOL112018/README.md

 ### Git History

 This allows you to show a visual history of the branches and commits.
+It also shows the hash codes.